DeannaCarina/CI-MP-1/README.md

 # UX

 ## Goals
+### Vision
+Planning a holiday to the Caribbean can be daunting and confusing for many people due to the massive amount of choice that the Caribbean provides [1][2].

+### Aim
-The business goals for this site are:
+The business aims for this site are:
 <ol>
     <li>To earn commision from partner companies that are advertised via the website</li>
     <li>To earn income from customers by charging a fee to plan and organise their Caribbean Holiday (fee included in overall holiday price)</li>